Call-for-Code/cfc-covid-19-quiz-app/README.md

 ## Prerequisites

 The core of this example is *generated code* from the Loopback utility.
 For clarity, we're using the now-deprecated version 3.0 of the Loopback library.
 This makes the app easier to start, but you should consider upgrading to Loopback v4 to get the latest features and security updates.
+This application uses [nodejs](https://nodejs.org/en/) and [npm](https://www.npmjs.com/get-npm), please ensure you have recent versions of both for development.

 ## Estimated time